MarcoDiFrancesco/LittleProjects/Notes/Networks.md

   - security
   - connection setup

-The UDP protocol exists beacause it's not possible to use just IP protocol bacause it doesn't use any port.

 **UDP checksum** allows the error detection of packets making the checksum at sender side and check it at receiver side.

 UDP is a **best effort** service, this means that segments may be lost or delivered out of order, there is not reliability on when a datagram is transfered.